 When it comes to cleansing your face, it’s not so much about how you do it, but rather that you do it at all—and do it smartly.
 “If I’m staying home for the evening, I clean my face right after dinner instead of waiting until right before bed,” Liza Wong, esthetician and founder of Elite Skin Care in San Mateo, California, says.
 “That way, I won’t be too tired to wash my face thoroughly and apply all the necessary skincare products.”

 As for how to cleanse, it’s really a personal preference and depends on your skin type and lifestyle.
 For example, Benjamin swears by her Clarisonic (“People confuse this with an exfoliation device, but it’s not—it’s meant to cleanse your skin and does a much better job than just using your hands”), while Wong opts for micellar waters.
-“Micellar waters contain micelle, which are good for people who have sensitive skin and cannot tolerate regular tap water for cleansing,” she says.
-“The cleansing water maintains the right pH for the skin to keep the skin in optimal state.”
-(She swears by Valmont’s Eau Micellaire Precieuse Votre Visage ($140) as a perfect a.m. cleanser.)
+“Micellar waters contain micelle, which is good for people who have sensitive skin and cannot tolerate regular tap water for cleansing,” she says.
+“The cleansing water maintains the right pH for the skin to keep the skin in an optimal state.”
+We here at Byrdie swear by Biodrema Sensibio H20 ($15).

 There’s no use investing in expensive skincare products if you aren’t applying them in the right order.
 “Always apply serums first, before moisturizer, because serums are more targeted and have a higher concentration of active ingredients,” Wong says.
 “A serum is like a single vitamin, while a moisturizer is more like a multivitamin.”
 In general, you should always apply products from lightest to heaviest.